top of page

 A short welcome from the CEO

-Keynote: Juanita Pope
+Juanita Pope

-Victorian Council of Social Services (VCOSS)
+CEO of Victorian Council of Social Services (VCOSS).

 Morning tea